 1. The sale is voluntary.
-If you do not wish to sell, the Purchaser, , through the Agency the City of Arcata, will acquire neither your property nor improvements and lease-hold interest.
-The Purchaser does not have the power of eminent domain to acquire your property or improvements and lease-hold interest by condemnation (i.e., eminent domain) and the Agency/Sponsor City of Arcata will not use the power of eminent domain to acquire the property, improvements, and lease-hold interest.
-2. The estimated fair market value of the property is \$ and the improvements are valued at \$ .
-These values were estimated by , to be finally determined by a professional appraiser prior to close of escrow.
+If you do not wish to sell, the buyer, \\\\\, thru the agency, \\\\\ will not acquire your property.
+The buyer does not have the power of eminent domain to acquire your property by condemnation (i.e. eminent domain) and the agency/Sponsor \\\\\ will not use the power of eminent domain to acquire the property.
+2. The estimated fair market value of the property is \$\\\\\ and was estimated by \\\\\, to be finally determined by a professional appraiser prior to close of escrow.

-Since the purchase would be a voluntary, arm's-length, transaction you would not be eligible for relocation payments or other relocation assistance under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA), or any other law or regulation.
+Since the purchase would be a voluntary, arms length, transaction you would not be eligible for relocation payments or other relocation assistance under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA), or any other law or regulation.
 Also, as indicated in the contract of sale, this offer is made on the condition that no tenant will be permitted to occupy the property before the sale is completed.

-Again, please understand that if you do not wish to sell your property, the improvements, or lease-hold interest, we will take no further action to acquire them.
-If you are willing to sell the property under the conditions described in the attached contract of sale, please sign the contract and return it to:
+Again, please understand that if you do not wish to sell your property, we will take no further action to acquire it.
+If you are willing to sell the property under the conditions described in the attached contract of sale, please sign the contract and return it to us at: